System Design Space

 Adopting Kubernetes without explicit SLO context and an operating model the team can sustain.

-Mixing configuration, secrets, and release logic inside application code, which breaks the baseline 12-factor contract.
+Keeping configuration, secrets, and release logic inside application code: it breaks the baseline 12-factor contract and turns every move between environments into a separate debugging session.

 Skipping cost and data trade-off analysis when moving to multi-region architecture and managed services.